 "Engaging...Lobster War gives a personal window on the daily lives of the hard working fishermen and their families, on and off the water, and does so by balancing perspectives from both sides.
-By also weaving in the science behind the impacts of a warming climate, the documentary brings into focus the broader challenges facing coastal communities and their working waterfronts as they confront the uncertainties of a changing marine ecosystem."
+By weaving in the science behind the impacts of a warming climate, the documentary brings into focus the broader challenges facing coastal communities and their working waterfronts as they confront the uncertainties of a changing marine ecosystem."

 Richard Wahle, Director, Lobster Institute, Research Professor, School of Marine Sciences, University of Maine

-"Lobster War is important in bringing awareness to a significant conflict that remains unknown to many.
+"Brings awareness to a significant conflict that remains unknown to many.
 This is a valuable educational tool on a broad range of important issues linking maritime border disputes and unresolved geopolitical tensions to the impacts of climate change on the marine environment and human coastal communities.
 For educators, this film is a succinct way to introduce and discuss the complexity of marine natural resource use, particularly in future climate scenarios."

 Tarsila Seara, Assistant Professor of Marine Affairs, University of New Haven